Monopoly Pricing in Vertical Markets with Demand Uncertainty: Comparative Statics

-Let $X$ denote the random demand in an instance of the market under consideration.
+The above example suggests that the statement \emph{larger markets lead to higher prices} cannot be obtained in full generality.
+This brings us to the main part of this section which is to investigate conditions under which an increase in market demand leads to an increase in optimal prices.
+Formally, let $X$ denote the random demand in an instance of the market under consideration.
 Let $c\ge1$ denote a positive constant and $Z$ an additional random source of demand that is independent of $X$.
 Moreover, let $r^*_{X}$ denote the equilibrium wholesale price in the initial market and $r^*_{cX}, r^*_{X+Z}$ the equilibrium wholesale prices in the markets with random demand $cX$ and $X+Z$ respectively.
 How does $r^*_{X}$ compare to $r^*_{cX}$ and $r^*_{X+Z}$?
 While the answer for $r^*_{cX}$ is rather straightforward, see \Cref{thm:size} below, the case of $X+Z$ is more complicated.
 Specifically, since DGMRD random variables are not closed under convolution, see \cite{Le18}, the random variable $X+Z$ may not be DGMRD.
 This may lead to multiple equilibrium wholesale prices in the $X+Z$ market, irrespectively of whether $Z$ is DGMRD or not.
 To deal with the possible multiplicity of equilibria, we will write $\mathbf {r^*_{W}}:=\left\{r: r=\m_{W}\(r\)\right\}$ to denote the set of all possible equilibrium wholesale prices.
 Here, $\m_{W}$ denotes the MRD function of a $W\sim F_W$ demand distribution, e.g., $W:=X+Z$.
-To ease the notation, we will also write $\mathbf{r^*_W}\le\mathbf{r^*_V}$, when all elements of the set $\mathbf{r^*_W}$ are less or equal than all elements of the set $\mathbf{r^*_V}$. \Cref{thm:size} largely confirms the intuition that wholesale prices are higher in the larger $cX$ and $X+Z$ markets.
-However, it also reveals that this is not always the case, and particularly for the $X+Z$ market, that it hinges on additional, more restrictive assumptions for $X$ and $Z$.
+To ease the notation, we will also write $\mathbf{r^*_W}\le\mathbf{r^*_V}$, when all elements of the set $\mathbf{r^*_W}$ are less or equal than all elements of the set $\mathbf{r^*_V}$. \Cref{thm:size} conforms wite prices are always higher in the larger $cX$ market and under some additional conditions also in the $X+Z$ market. \begin{theorem} Let $X\sim F$ be a nonnegative and continuous demand distribution with finite second moment. \begin{enumerate}[label=(\roman*), noitemsep] \item If $X$ is DGMRD and $c\ge 1$ is a positive constant, then $r^*_{X}\le r^*_{cX}$. \item If $X$ is DMRD and $Z$ is a nonnegative, continuous demand distribution with finite second moment and independent of $X$, then $r^*_{X}\le \mathbf{r^*_{X+Z}}$, i.e., $r^*_X\le r^*_{X+Z}$ for any equilibrium wholesale price $r^*_{X+Z}$ of the $X+Z$ market. \end{enumerate} \end{theorem} \begin{proof} The proof of part (i) follows directly from the preservation property of the $\mrl$-order that is stated in Theorem 2.A.11 of \cite{Sh07}.
+Specifically, since $\m_{cX}\(r\)=c\m_X\(r/c\)$ is the MRD function of $cX$, we have that $\m_{cX}\(r\)=r\cdot\frac{\m_X\(r/c\)}{r/c}=r\cdot\e\(r/c\)\ge r\cdot\e\(r\)=\m_X\(r\)$, for all $r>0$, with the inequality following from the assumption that $X$ is DGMRD.
+Hence, $X \mrl cX$ or equivalently $cX\el X$, cf. \Cref{def:elastic}, which by \Cref{lem:technical} implies that $r^*_X\le r^*_{cX}$.
+Part (ii) follows from Theorem 2.A.11 of \cite{Sh07}.
+The proof necessitates that $X$ is DMRD and hence requiring that $X$ is merely DGMRD is not enough.
+Since, $X$ is DMRD, we know that $r<\m_X\(r\)$ for all $r<r^*_{X}=\m_X\(r^*_{X}\)$.
+Together with $X\mrl X+Z$, this implies that $r<\m_X\(r\)\le \m_{X+Z}\(r\)$, for all $r<r^*_{X}$.
+Hence, $\mathbf {r^*_{X+Z}}\subseteq[r^*_X, \infty)$, which implies that in this case, $r^*_{X}$ is a lower bound to the set of all possible wholesale equilibrium prices in the $X+Z$ market. \end{proof}